Book Club Introduction

 - Self-paced weekly guided questions/journaling after reading assigned chapters (but really, who ‘likes’ assignments?)

-- Weekly blog posts with summary of key parts that I pulled from the reading – this is my least favorite, because I don’t really get to hear from you and what you did or did not like about the reading
+- Weekly blog posts with a summary of key parts that I pulled from the reading – this is my least favorite, because I don’t get to hear from you and what you did or did not like about the reading

 Goals for Book Club